Lief and I have long agreed that, when we’re too old to continue moving around the world as we do now, we’ll settle in Paris.

 Central Paris is an open-air museum where little changes yet every day offers the chance for discovery.
 Paris is at once perfectly packaged and constantly improving itself.

 It’s also one of the world’s best storehouses of wealth.
 Property values in this city move up and down, as they do everywhere, but an apartment of charm in a good location in this city will always find a buyer… and a renter.
 The rental market in central Paris is perhaps the most proven in the world.

-The most sought-after addresses are in the 1st, 6th, 7th, and 8th arrondissements.
-Limited demand (because if you own an apartment in one of these neighborhoods, you typically hold on to it… these properties are often passed from generation to generation) keeps prices high, as much as 15,000 euros per square meter and more.
+Paris’ most sought-after addresses are in its 1st, 6th, 7th, and 8th arrondissements.
+Limited demand (because if you own an apartment in one of these neighborhoods, you typically hold on to it… these properties are often passed from generation to generation) keeps prices high, 15,000 euros per square meter and up.

-More interesting from a cost-per-square-meter perspective can be the 11th (around the Place de la Republique), the 18th (Montmartre), the 19th (home to Buttes-Chaumont park and the popular Bassin de la Villette), and the 20th (one of the most multi-cultural areas of this city), all neighborhoods enjoying gentrification and becoming increasingly trendy.
-You could buy in the 18th or 19th for as little as 6,000 or 7,000 euros per square meter with a reasonable expectation for both rental cash flow and near-term appreciation of value.
+More interesting from a cost-per-square-meter perspective can be the 11th (around the Place de la République), the 17th and the 18th (Montmartre), all neighborhoods enjoying gentrification and becoming increasingly trendy.
+You could buy in the 18th, for example, for as little as 6,000 or 7,000 euros per square meter with a reasonable expectation for both rental cash flow and near-term appreciation of value.